NetBr3ak/Statistical-Quality-Control-Exam-Assist-Program/README.md

 ## Features 🛠️

 - **Automation:** Streamlines statistical quality control processes. 🤖
-- **Ease of Use:** Designed to help you excel in your exam with minimal effort. 📚
+- **Ease of Use:** Designed to help you in your exam with your minimal effort. 📚
 - **Originality:** Stand out with a unique approach to solving problems. 🌟
-- **Visual Insights:** Get a clear view of your data with our data visualization tools. 📈📉
+- **Visual Insights:** Get a clear view of your data with our data visualization feature. 📈📉

 ## Screenshots 📸